RadioThermostat Wifi Thermostat

 Thermostat pic The only difference between their documented settings that are necessary for this to be used in XTension is that you must give it a static IP address on your network.
 You can do this either directly from it’s own configuration or use it’s MAC address and your wifi router to reserve a specific DHCP address for it.
 Without a static address XTension cannot reliably connect to it.

 To setup with XTension you need to create an interface to it.
 In the preferences create a new interface and select “Radio Thermostat” from the port popup select “remote IP address” and enter the static IP address of the stat and the number 80 for the port.
-As of this beta you cannot connect to it on a different port but you must include the port.

 save that configuration and then create some new units to accept the data.